 The Settlement and Stipulation require an analysis of the physical and economic impacts of each fee title transfer.
-The transaction agreements for the donation of 789 acres within the Hat Creek planning unit have not mandated any changes to the physical or economic uses of the lands.
+The transaction agreements for the donation of 1,728 acres within the Lake Britton and Hat Creek planning units have not mandated any changes to the physical or economic uses of the lands.
 If the Tribe proposes to undertake or permit new activities on the property in the future, consistent with the terms of the conservation easement, and if such activities could have adverse environmental impacts, the Tribe will obtain all necessary permits and conduct any required CEQA review at that time.